donebyai-team/RedoraAI/README.md

 It automates lead discovery, monitoring, and engagement — helping you find and connect with high-intent users across Reddit while staying fully compliant with community rules.

 > 🚀 Automate your Reddit lead generation with AI agents that discover relevant subreddits, monitor discussions, and craft authentic, rule-safe engagement messages.
+>
+> You can explore and use RedoraAI online at https://redoraai.com

 ---